arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 Start New list are completed and one is outstanding.](https://basecamp.com/assets/books/shapeup/3.3/drafts_2-89577b850eaa3053b9d335730a42d6bf7b66062b4ad5391e56307f9b928d79d2.png)

-After finishing the one design task, the scope was complete.

 ![The region that was labeled 'Start New' is now marked with a checkmark.
 On the right, the Start New to-do list is gone because all the items were completed and the Unscoped list remains.](https://basecamp.com/assets/books/shapeup/3.3/drafts_3-304ea3ad4d86e8b46f1dff3ad048776a111c79d078adb50ba25cf3611276995b.png)

-The unscoped tasks that are left don’t represent all the work that remains.
-More tasks are going to be discovered as they start working on each of those.
-Still, there is enough variety in the work to tease out more scopes.
-The team was motivated to break out the scopes already at this point because they knew they wanted their efforts to add up to another visible piece being finished before long.

-Taking a look at the tasks that were left, they decided to pull out tasks related to finding the drafts into a new scope called Locate and the task for deleting into a scope called Trash.
-The work that was left all seemed related to saving and editing the draft, so they called that Save/Edit.

 ![The map is now divided into three regions in addition to the checked off
 region: Trash, Locate, and Save/Edit.
 On the right, to-do lists corresponding